blucardin/SCIE001Math/main.typ

   This is confirmed by @slopeField, as we can see from the slope fields that the temperature slopes' point towards $#p(233.73) K$ and $#p(289.29) K$ and away from $#p(261.26) K$ even though they all provide no change in temperature over time at that temperature.

-  Note: This could also be inferred from @powerInVsOut by looking at when $P_"in"$ is greater than, less than, or equal to $P_"out"$ (more specifically how these  $P_"in"$ and $P_"out"$ approach each other at the intersection points where $P_"in" = P_"out"$) but this is method is more fun.
+  Note: This could also be inferred from @powerInVsOut by looking at when $P_"in"$ is greater than, less than, or equal to $P_"out"$ (more specifically how the  $P_"in"$ and $P_"out"$ lines approach each other at the intersection points where $P_"in" = P_"out"$) but this is method is more fun.

 + #example[#underline[*Your task:*] Draw the slope field for the EBM using the value of $epsilon$ that you found in Part B(a) and determine $lim_(t -> infinity) T$ for all initial values of $T_0 in (200K,300K)$.
 Keep in mind that the code provided in the Appendix can help you gain information useful for sketching the desired slope field.]

   #figure(
     image("images/slopeField.svg"),
     caption: [The slope field of surface temperature over time predicted by the EBM.
-The lines represent the slope of the tangent of a possible temperature curve at that point.
+The lines represent the slope of the tangent line of a possible temperature curve at that point.
 The lines are normalized to be a standard length, and colored based on their slope.
 See @pythonslopefield, for the code to generate this graph.
-    #todo("check captions")],
+    // #todo("check captions")
+    ],
   ) <slopeField>

-  #todo("Add hand drawn slope field")
+  // #todo("Add hand drawn slope field")

   // #todo("Finish this question")